 - Everything that you learn about Whole Health for Veterans can also potentially apply to you.

 - As a clinician, your state of health and health practices affect your patients' receptivity to your suggestions and their likelihood of following through with a health plan.

 - Many clinicians suffer from burnout, which is linked to poor outcomes, such as suicide, substance use, and depression.

-- Burnout arises from many causes.
-If you are experiencing it, seek help and support.
+- If you are experiencing burnout, seek help and support.
 Resist the temptation to blame yourself.

 - Resilience is the remedy for burnout.
-There are many ways to increase resilience in your life, at both a personal and professional level, and the Whole Health Approach taps into them.
+There are many ways to increase resilience in your personnal and professional life, and the Whole Health Approach taps into them.

 “You can’t give it if you don’t have it”